ivanitlearning/AWS-Associate-Courses/README.md

 #### 1.18.4.2.
 Global Secondary Index (GSI)

-- Can be created at any time and much more flexible.
+- Can be created at *any* time and much more flexible.
 - There is a default limit of 20 GSIs for each table.
-- Allows for alternative PK and SK.
+- Allows for alternative for both PK and SK.
 - GSI will have their own RCU and WCU allocations.
 - You can then choose which attributes are included in this table.
 - GSIs are **always** eventually consistent.
 Replication between base and GSI is Async

 #### 1.18.4.3.
 LSI and GSI Considerations

 - Must be careful which projections are used to manage capacity.
-- If you don't project a specific attribute, then you require the attribute when querying data, it will then fetch the data later in an inefficient way.
+- If you don't project a specific attribute (column), then you require the attribute when querying data, it will then fetch the data later in an inefficient way.
 - This means you should try to plan what will be used on the front.

-**GSI as default** and only use LSI when **strong consistency** is required
+* Recommend **GSI as default** and only use LSI when **strong consistency** is required

-Indexes are designed when data is in a base table needs an alternative access pattern.
+* Indexes are designed so data in a base table can be accessed in an alternative pattern.
 This is great for a security team or data science team to look at other attributes from the original purpose.

 ### 1.18.5.
 DynamoDB Global Tables